AyoGHub/esp32-smart-lamp-ir-controller/README.md

     - Access 8 unique colors
     - Toggle RGB
     - Toggle the lamp on/off
-- The IR remote can send signals to the ESP32, which transmits IR codes to a Samsung TV
+- The IR remote sends signals to the ESP32, which, when integrated with an IR transceiver, transmits IR codes to a Samsung TV

 ## Hardware